crate/crate/blackbox/docs/general/ddl/sharding.rst

 ..
 TIP::

-   Unpartitioned tables function as a single partition, so unpartitioned tables are still split into the configured number of shards.
+   Non-partitioned tables function as a single partition, so non-partitioned tables are still split into the configured number of shards.

 Shards are transparent at the table-level.
 You do not need to know about or